 The RF photoinjector is based on an earlier high gradient 7 MeV, 5.5-cell X-band RF photoinjector.
 Improvements specific to our application have been implemented and will be described in this paper.
 PARMELA simulations revealed that a longer first half-cell, as simulated with SUPERFISH resulted in a lower final emittance for the setup planned at LLNL.
 As a result a full redesign of the RF gun has been performed, using a longer first half-cell, lengthened from a 0.49 cell to a 0.59 cell.
-A schematic of the gun, low-energy beamline (LEB)
+A schematic of the gun, low-energy beamline (LEB) and T53 is shown in Fig. 3.

-Figure 4: X-band RF gun, LEB, and T53 section.
+Figure 3: X-band RF gun, LEB, and T53 section.

-Superior electron beam quality, with a normalized emittance of 0.35 mm.mrad at 250 pC charge, is ensured by the very high field applied to the photocathode: 200 MV/m, nominally.
+Superior electron beam quality, with a normalized emittance of 0.4 mm.mrad at 250 pC charge, is ensured by the very high field applied to the photocathode: 200 MV/m, nominally.
 Full emittance compensation is implemented, with an optimum distance from the photocathode to the first accelerating section of 0.8 m.